mathspp/mathspp/pages/02.blog/01.pydonts/string-formatting-comparison/item.md

 ## C-style formatting

-The C-style formatting, which is the one that has been around the longer, is characterised by a series of percent signs (`"%"`) that show up in the template strings.
+The C-style formatting, which is the one that has been around the longest, is characterised by a series of percent signs (`"%"`) that show up in the template strings.

 (By “template strings”, I mean the strings in which we want to fill in the gaps.)